New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Trees, graphs (BFS/DFS), recursion, basic DP

-How to communicate while you code
+How should you communicate while you code?

 Strong candidates narrate intent before syntax: restate the problem, state the approach and its complexity, then implement.
 Silent coding, even when correct, scores lower because the interviewer cannot follow your reasoning.
 The mock gives feedback on this exact narration gap.